-- 1. Observe the oil pressure gauge immediately after starting the engine.
-An oil pressure that registers withing the normal operating range is a good indicator that all moving parts are getting lubrication. - 2.
-If no pressure is indicated within 10 to 15 seconds, stop the engine and check the lubrication system at normal operating temperature. - 3.
-The oil pressure should not drop below the normal operating range, at normal operating temperature.
-If oil pressure falls outside the normal operating range or if an oil pressure indicator becomes active, immediately contact an authorized DetroitTM service outlet for further instructions.
+- Observe the oil pressure gauge immediately after starting the engine.
+An oil pressure gauge that registers 50 psi (3.4 bar) is a good indicator that all moving parts are getting lubrication.
+The engine oil pressure operating ranges for DetroitTM Gen 5 Heavy Duty engines are listed in the table below. - If low oil pressure is indicated contact an authorized DetroitTM service outlet for further instructions.